marneypratt/introR4bio/README.md

 Please feel free to download and use the **Intro to R for Biology** Swirl course for educational purposes, no commercial uses are allowed.

+(note: it might be helpful to open a duplicate window of this page next to this one or on a separate device so you can more easily read and follow the instructions while you complete these steps)

 ## Install/Update R and RStudio

 The directions below assume you have access to R and RStudio.
 Check with your instructor to see if you will be using a cloud-based version of RStudio.
 Even if you will be using a cloud-based version, it is good to have a backup of the software on your computer.
 If you need or want to install R and RStudio on your computer, you can follow these instructions - [Installing R and RStudio](https://moderndive.com/1-getting-started.html#installing)